ZarKowalski/TwitchVOD-Downloader/README.md

 ##  How to Download and Use
 1. Look at the **"Releases"** section on the right side of this page.
-2. Download the latest `TwitchDownloader.exe`.
+2. Download the latest `TwitchVodDownloader.exe`.
 3. Double-click the file to launch the application.
 4. Paste the Twitch VOD URL, select your save folder, and hit **DOWNLOAD VOD**.